makrai/notes/goddard94-sem-lex-univ.md

   primitives in Table 1 to its first thorough cross-linguistic test
 4. To claim that two words are similar but not identical in meaning, it must be possible to identify the supposed difference in meaning
-* two words (morphemes, etc.) can be identical in meaning despite
+* two words (morphemes, etc) can be identical in meaning despite
   * belonging to different parts of speech
   * very different ranges of use for cultural reasons, or because of
   * different patterns of polysemy